kkemple/tasker/readme.md

 During the install process you will prompted for your JIRA credentials.
 You will need to provide:

-- username: the username you use to
+- username: the username you use to login to JIRA (not your JIRA email)
+- password: the password you use to login to JIRA
+- url: the url to your JIRA account (include the trailing slash: http://my.jira.com/)

 ___